Conditioning a Brownian loop-soup cluster on a portion of its boundary: The glued configuration

-The main theorem now follows from what we have proved.
-Let us now prove Proposition \ref{coro1} ie. that the set $\Gamma^b$ satisfies interior restriction.
+Finally, in order to complete the proof of Theorem \ref {main theorem}, it remains to prove Proposition \ref{coro1} i.e. that the set $\Gamma^b$ satisfies interior restriction.

-\begin {proof} Here we go back to the unit disk setting and we continue with the notation in the introduction.
+\begin {proof}[Proof of Proposition \ref{coro1}] Here we go back to the unit disk setting and we continue with the notation in the introduction.
 We adopt the exploration process with radial parametrization as described in and above Figure \ref{fig:markov-exp}.
 Note that $S$ is the time at which we discover the (entire) loop surrounding the origin.

 By looking at stopping times tending to $S$, we deduce from the main theorem that the set $\Gamma^b$ satisfies interior restriction with the marked point $\varphi_S(1)$.
 However we can rule out the dependence of the law of $\Gamma^b$ on the point $\varphi_S(1)$ in a similar way as in the proof of Lemma \ref{lem02}.
 Therefore $\Gamma^b$ satisfies interior restriction. \end{proof}